Medically reviewed by Drugs.com. Last updated on Feb 9, 2023.

 - Athletic training.
 Rigorous athletic training can increase your risk of amenorrhea.

-- Infertility.
-If you don't ovulate and have menstrual periods, you can't become pregnant.
+- Infertility and problems with pregnancy.
+If you don't ovulate and don't have menstrual periods, you can't become pregnant.
+When hormone imbalance is the cause of amenorrhea, this can also cause miscarriage or other problems with pregnancy.

 Your first appointment will likely be with your primary care physician or gynecologist.